El Rushbo and the Excellence in Broadcasting Network.

 And I warned you people about this.

-I ever since the election I have warned that this would be the effort to make it appear like nothing of any significance happened in November.
+Ever since the election, I have warned that this would be the effort to make it appear like nothing of any significance happened in November.

-I mean, I turn on television and I watch Debbie Wasserman Schultz, and she's talking about sitting together.
+And the attitude, I mean, I turn on television and I watch, there's Debbie Wasserman Schultz, and she's talking about sitting down.

 I never saw Michael McCall.